edgelesssys/contrast/docs/docs/deployment.md

 contrast verify -c "${coordinator}:1313"
 ```

-The CLI will attest the Coordinator using embedded reference values.
-The CLI will write the service mesh
+The CLI will attest the Coordinator using the reference values from the given manifest file.
+It will then write the
-root certificate and the history of manifests into the `verify/` directory.
-In addition, the policies referenced
+service mesh root certificate and the history of manifests into the `verify/` directory.
+In addition, the policies
-in the manifest are also written to the directory.
+referenced in the active manifest are also written to the directory.
+The verification will fail if the active
+manifest at the Coordinator doesn't match the manifest passed to the CLI.

 ## Communicate with workloads